Deluze/deluze.github.io/docs/_posts/2024-10-27-unpacking-getamped.md

 It appears that `keel.dat` contains encrypted byte code of the game's engine.
 The file contained 707 classes in total.

 But what about the `amped.kar` and `resources.kar` files?
-We still need to find the encryption keys for those.
+We still need to find the decryption keys for those.

 ## Decrypting the amped.kar file